Poultry Sector at a Glance

 Production

-U.S. poultry production mostly expanded over the 2012-21 period, as producers sought to meet domestic and foreign consumer demand.
-Broiler production grew by 21 percent, and egg production grew by 17 percent.
-Turkey production in 2021 was 7 percent below that of 2012.
+U.S. poultry production mostly expanded during the 2013-22 period, as producers sought to meet domestic and foreign consumer demand.
+Broiler production grew 22 percent, and egg production grew 10 percent.
+Turkey production in 2022 was 10 percent below that of 2013, after shrinking each year since 2017.
+However, each annual decline in turkey production was outweighed by increases in broiler production.

 U.S. poultry production has a competitive advantage in the world due to abundant domestic feed resources, primarily soybean meal and corn.
 Feed is generally the most significant production cost across livestock, and poultry converts feed to human food products (meat and eggs) more efficiently than larger livestock.
 Modern poultry genetics drove a dramatic increase in poultry feed conversion over time, requiring less feed (and duration) to produce market-ready birds (and eggs) and resulting in highly competitive product prices.
 Commercially driven research in poultry genetics is concentrated at the firm and country levels, and U.S. firms have a leading role.